After School Program Resources

 Evaluation Planning Template (editable Microsoft Word document)

-Use this to think through who to share your results, style of tool to create, and what format your results will be distributed.
+Use this to think through who to share your results, style of tools to create, and what format your results will be distributed.

 Evaluation Tips (editable Microsoft Word document)

-Use this to enrich your knowledge of research based resources in the area of youth evaluation.
+Use this to enrich your knowledge of research of based resources in the area of youth evaluation.